replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/05-troubleshoot-3/assignment.md

 Remediation
 =================

-Patch or edit the affected service to correct the port number. you may have to refer to the other resources in the cluster to identify the correct port number.
+Patch or edit the affected service to correct the port number.
+You may have to refer to the other resources in the cluster to identify the correct port number.